+FIG A6.1 Sleeve replacing Thermostat

 A7.
 DETERMINATION OF OPERATIONAL VALIDITY

 A7.1 Quality Index Calculation

 A7.1.1 Calculate Quality Index (QI) for all control parameters in accordance with the DACA II Report.
 Be sure to account for missing or bad quality data in accordance with the DACA II Report as well.